 All living things - ourselves included - are made up of cells.
 Cells are microscopic packages of living material and we have billions of them.
 They come in many different types: liver cells, brain cells, blood cells and so on.
 In the normal adult, cells only grow and divide slowly and under very tight control to make sure that the number of cells in each tissue stays the same.
-Cancer begins when one cells changes and starts growing and dividing rapidly and out of control.
-This one cells divides to give two cells, then four, eight and so on until they form growing mass of cancer cells - called a tumour.
+Cancer begins when one cell changes and starts growing and dividing rapidly and out of control.
+This one cell divides to give two cells, then four, eight and so on until they form a growing mass of cancer cells - called a tumour.

 What do malignant and benign mean?

-In some tumours, the cells stay in the same place and as the tumour stops growing before it gets very large - often because it simply runs out space to grow.
+In some tumours, the cells stay in the same place and the tumour stops growing before it gets very large - often because it simply runs out space to grow.
 These are called benign tumours and they are not normally dangerous.
 We all have benign tumours, such as moles and warts.
 However, in other tumours the cells are able to invade the surrounding tissue and spread into nearby organs where they can cause serious and, eventually, fatal damage.
 These are called malignant tumours.